 Ask your doctor to write a prescription for a wig, the cost of which may be covered by your health insurance.
 Here at Susie’s Wigs we will make you an invoice to submit to your insurance to possibly get reimbursed.
 If your insurance does not cover the costs of the wig at the time of purchase, ensure that you list it as a medical expense on next year's income taxes.

 Choosing a wig can be difficult and overwhelming with promises of getting the exact look of a pictured model.
-However, depending on your scalp shape and the wig's actual color, the look and feel may be completely different from your expectations.
+However, depending on your scalp shape, your skin tone, and the wig's actual color, the look and feel may be completely different from your expectations.
 Susie's Wigs carries over 320 styles, each in 26+ colors, and provides same-day custom fitting (included with each wig) to prevent this from occurring.

 Please check out our medical grade selection of human hair and synthetic wigs under “Style” or come in-store to see the entire selection of synthetic wigs from $119.99 to $599.99 and human hair wigs from $379.99 to $8,999.99 to fit your budget & needs.
 Custom alterations & adjustments are available for when the time comes and your hair falls out, with no extra charge to you.

 Free Consultation Provided